Northmead, New South Wales: Transport

-The North West T-Way connecting the Hills with Parramatta runs through Northmead.
+The North-West T-way connecting the Hills with Parramatta runs through Northmead.

-Northmead's public transport needs are only catered by buses, namely those of the Hillsbus bus company, Northmead being one of the suburbs to have a Hillsbus depot.
+Northmead's public transport needs are only catered by buses, namely those of the CDC NSW.
 This results in highly operational bus services in the Hills District - an area that is one of the fastest growing in Australia.

 The major roads are Windsor Road and the Cumberland Highway.

 Transport history

 Northmead once featured a train line known as the Rogans Hill railway line.
 Long underperforming due to an increasing preference for faster and more modern motor buses, it was decided in 1929 under conservative (United Australia Party) Premier Bertram Stevens that the line should be decommissioned, which eventually took place on 31 January 1932.

-Currently, there is no train line that services Northmead with the closest being the Main Western Railway Line that runs through Westmead and Parramatta.
+Currently, there is no train line that services Northmead with the closest being the Main Western railway line that runs through Westmead and Parramatta.